rmmyy/DynaPark-Ped/README.md

 To better coordinate these two tasks, we explore three training paradigms:
 1. Separate learning
 2. fully joint learning
-3. **Coupling-regulated joint learning (ours)** — introduces cross-task loss coupling to reduce negative interference and improve overall system performance.
+3. **Coupling-regulated joint learning** — introduces cross-task loss coupling to reduce negative interference and improve overall system performance.

 This design enables safer and more reliable parking in dynamic, pedestrian-interactive environments.